 Thursday on One Detroit:

-- A.C.T – Acknowledge, Confront, and Talk: As we have all watched in the past week, the horror of George Floyd’s death, the call to end police brutality, crowds demonstrating in across the state, many have joined friends in the black community in support.
+- A.C.T. – Acknowledge, confront, and talk: As we have all watched in the past weeks, the horror of George Floyd’s death, the call to end police brutality, crowds demonstrating in across the state, many have joined friends in the black community in support.
 Sometimes, it’s hard to know the right thing to say – or the best way to lend support.
 One Detroit’s Will Glover talks with Charity Dean, Director of Civil Rights, Inclusion, and Opportunity for the City of Detroit about where people can start.

-Watch One Detroit every Thursday and Monday at 7:30pm ET on Detroit Public TV.
+Watch One Detroit every Thursday at 7:30pm ET on Detroit Public TV.